agsb/milliForth-RiscV/README.md

 primitives:

     u@    return the address of user structure
-    0#    if top of data stack is not zero returns -1
+    0#    if top of data stack is not zero returns -1 (0xFFFFFFFF)

-    +     adds two values at top of data stack nand  logic not and the two values at top of data stack
+    +     adds two values at top of data stack nand  logic not-and the two values at top of data stack

     @     fetch a value of cell wich address at top of data stack !     store a value into a cell wich address at top of data stack